ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 | Not vulnerable to certain economic attacks faced by fraud-proof based systems in high-value applications. | High computational power required to generate ZK proofs; not cost effective for low throughput applications.                             |
 | Reduces gas fees for users by not posting calldata to Ethereum Mainnet.                          | Slower subjective finality time (10-30 min to generate a ZK proof) but faster to full finality because there is no dispute time delay. |
 | Suitable for specific use-cases, like trading or blockchain gaming that prioritize transaction privacy and scalability. | Generating a proof requires off-chain data to be available at all times.                                                   |
-|                                                                               |                           Security relies on trust assumptions and cryptoeconomic incentives, unlike ZK-rollups which rely on cryptographic security mechanisms.
+|                                                                               |                           Security relies on trust assumptions and cryptoeconomic incentives, unlike ZK-rollups, which rely on cryptographic security mechanisms.

 ### Use Validium/Volitions {#use-validium-and-volitions}